In 1991, Michael became the co-investor of TeleTracking and is now the majority owner and Chairman of the Board.

-TeleTracking has grown significantly since 1991—employing nearly 500 employees with offices in Pittsburgh, PA; Nashville, TN; Raleigh, NC; St. Paul, MN; and London, UK.
-Named one of Becker’s “Great Places to Work” in 2017 and 2018 and a Pittsburgh Business Times “Corporate Citizenship Award” winner, TeleTracking has also delivered extraordinary outcomes for nearly three decades that have been the subject of study by the RAND Corporation, in addition to being a perennial KLAS category Leader.
+Since 1991, TeleTracking has grown significantly with over 400 employees and offices in Pittsburgh, PA; Nashville, TN; Raleigh, NC and London, UK.
+Over the past three decades, TeleTracking has been recognized as an industry leader and has been the subject of study by the RAND Corporation, in addition to being a perennial KLAS Category Leader.

 TeleTracking has grown over 500 percent in the past decade, and holds more than 80 percent share of the penetrated market.
 TeleTracking is installed in more than 1,000 hospitals around the world, including most of the nation’s top health systems.

 Patient Flow Improvements through a Health System Command Center at VCU Health.

 The Role of a Network Operational Command Center at Kettering Health.